DemocracyClub/WhoCanIVoteFor/INSTALL.md

         }
     }

-See the local.example file for other suggested settings to use for local development.
+See the local.example.py file for other suggested settings to use for local development.

 ## Creating inline CSS